VenkataRamuluYeruva/Walmart-Sales-Analysis-Sql/README.md

 9. Which day fo the week has the best avg ratings?
 10. Which day of the week has the best average ratings per branch?

+**NOTE**:Requesting everyone to share your feedback with me on this project.